-Area Examined Problem Statements and Root Causes Parent Engagement Attendance PS PE-1 During principal's coffee events there are only about 15 parents in attendance, however, during family nights we have between 85 and 100 participants.
+Area Examined ed Problem Statements and Root Causes Parent Engagement Attendance PS PE-1 During principal's coffee there are only about 15 parents in attendance, During family nights academic nights such as literacy night or STEAM night we have between 85 and 100 participants which is much lower than other community events such as oiur Winter Fesitval where attendance exceeds 300.
 RC PE-1 The campus hasn't used parent input to design learning opportunities that are tailored to their interests or needs which leads to low attendance.
 Parent Survey Results PS PE-2 71% of parents share that their teacher communicates with them about their child's academic progress which is lower than the district average.
 RC PE-2 There is not a uniform communication platform that we use as a campus.
-Choose One PS PE-3 RC PE-3 Choose One PS PE-4 RC PE-4 We have the cam e parents participating in meetings, but a greater percentage of parents participate in family events.
+Choose One PS PE-3 RC PE-3 Choose One PS PE-4 RC PE-4 Strengths & Areas for We have e parents participating in meetings, but a greater percentage of parents participate in family events.
 Teachers use different platforms to communicate with parents as opposed to a uniform system for pus.
-Strengths & Areas for Improvement Based on your Data Analysis
+Improvement Based on your Data Analysis

-The CAC will create Delli ographics Performance Objectives based on Problem Statements and Strategies based on Root Caus 300 GPS Board Goal Performance Objective Strategy Monitor(s) Fund /Purchase Amount By the end of the 24-25 school year, the campus ADA rate will be at 96%.
+GPS Board Goal Performance Objective Strategy Monitor(s) Fund /Purchase Amount By the end of the 24-25 school year, the campus ADA rate will be at 96%.
 Students will be incentivized for maintaining an attendance rate of 96% or above.
 For example, they may receive prizes or opportunities to participate in special events.
 Admin and attendance committee By the end of the first quarter, 100% of students with a 96% attendance rate will participate in a special ever nt to celebrate their at tendance.
-DE-1 PS # 1, 2, 3, 4 Quarterly KPIs By the end of the second quarter, 100% of students that maintain an attendance rate of 96% will receive a p orize to celebrate their achievements.
-Quarterly KFIS By the end of the third quarter, 100% of students that maintain an attendance rate of 96% will participate in a special event.
+DE-1 PS # 1, 2, 3, 4 Quarterly KPIs By the end of the second quarter, 100% of students that maintain an attendance rate of 96% will receive a prize to celebrate their achievements. quarterly it is By the end of the third quarter, 100% of students that maintain an attendance rate of 96% will participate in a special event.
 By the end of the fourth quarter, 100% of students that maintain an attendance rate of 96% will receive an in achievements. ncentive and recognition on for their By the end of the 24-25 school year, we will see an increase in applicants for our DL program from spanish-speaking households.
 Recruitment efforts will be adjusted to target different areas of the city to help increase the percentage of spanish speaking students that are enrolled in our dual language program.
 We will increase the prominence of Spanish on the campus and on social media platforms.
-Admin, FACE, social worker В By the end of the first quarter, 50% of family communication will be in both languages.
+Admin, FACE, social worker By the end of the first quarter, 50% of family communication will be in both languages.
 DE-2 PS #4 Quarterly KPIs By the end of the second quarter, 100% of recruitment efforts will target various parts of the city.
 By the end of the third quarter, 75% of family communication will be in both languages.
 By the end of the fourth quarter, 100% of family communication will be in both languages.
-By the end of the year, By the end of the first quarter, DE-3 PS# Overstanta KRI By the end of the second quarter, - Quarterly KPIs By the end of the third quarter, By the end of the fourth quarter, By the end of the year, By the end of the first quarter, DE-4 PS# Quarterly KPIs By the end of the second quarter, Quarterly IV 13 By the end of the third quarter, By the end of the fourth quarter,
+By the end of the year, By the end of the first quarter, DE-3 PS# Quarterly KPIs By the end of the second quarter, quarterly NP15 By the end of the third quarter, By the end of the fourth quarter, By the end of the year, By the end of the first quarter, DE-4 PS# Quarterly KPIs By the end of the second quarter, quarterly in to By the end of the third quarter, By the end of the fourth quarter,